 To be eligible for membership in the NHS you must have a minimum 3.5 GPA in the solid subjects (math, English, languages, social studies, and science) for the previous three semesters and have no individual grade of D or F. The NHS Faculty Council approves student applications for membership based on accomplishments in the areas of leadership, service, and character.
-We hold chapter meetings in Mrs. Vinson’s classroom during lunch on the 1st and 3rd Thursdays each month.
+Please contact Mrs. Janice Muller for more information.

 FFA plays an important role in preparing students for post-school endeavors.
 We are a youth organization of VoAg students who hold high goals and standards.
-We meet monthly after school in Mr. Proctor’s classroom.
+We meet monthly after school led by Mr. Bill Howard, our chapter sponsor.

 The aims and purposes of FFA are:

 - To encourage students to improve the home and its surroundings.